John-Abbott-College/4A8-Notes/TeamPolicies.md

   You will be rotating these roles for every milestone.
 Role tasks are the following:

-  - The coordinator checks with other team members before the meeting to remind them of when and where they will meet and what they are supposed to do.
-Coordinator keeps everyone on task and makes sure everyone is involved.
+  - The **coordinator** checks with other team members before the meeting to remind them of when and where they will meet and what they are supposed to do.
-  - The recorder prepares the final solution to be turned in.
+  - The **recorder** takes notes during retrospectives and submits them.
+Turning in an assignment is everybody's responsibility though GitHub releases.
-  - The checker double-checks it before it is handed in.
-Moreover, the checker makes sure everyone understands both the solution and the strategy used to get it.
-The Checker turns in the assignment, with the names on it of every team member who participated actively in completing it.
+  - The **checker** double-checks that on GitHub a release tag for the milestone has been created and JIRA sprint is closed by the deadline.
+It is everyone's responsibility to makes sure you understand both the solution and the strategy.

 - **Agree on a common meeting time** and what each member should have done before the meeting.